-Docs often use social media on the job: surveyJanuary 2nd, 2013 in Health /
+Docs often use social media on the job: surveyJanuary 2, 2013 in Medicine & Health / Health

 (HealthDay)—About one in four U.S. doctors uses social media daily to scan or explore medical information, according to a new study.